KyleAMathews/typography.js/README.md

 http://kyleamathews.github.io/typography.js

 ## Why
+The goal of Typography.js is to provide a high-level elegant API for expressing typographic design intent.

 Typography is a complex *system* of interrelated styles.
 100s of style declarations on dozens of elements must be in harmonious order.
 Trying one design change can mean making dozens of tedious recalculations and